Hard hat vs. safety helmets: What's the difference? [New info]

 • Added padding: utilized to protect against impacts to the top and sides of the helmet, as well as falling from a greater height

-Final thoughts on head protection
+Additional thoughts on head protection

 The most important aspect to remember about all safety helmets is that they must provide the means to keep workers safe on the job, meeting both OSHA and ANSI (or other) standards and aligning with worker application and environment.
-As long as you have that understanding, you’ll help to mitigate injury on the job.

 HexArmor® can help